 - Deposit liabilities are not to be unduly concentrated with respect to the:

-- o individual person and connected persons;
+- individual person and connected persons;

-- o type of deposit instrument;
+- type of deposit instrument;

-- o term to maturity; and
+- term to maturity; and

-- o market source of funds, if applicable.
+- market source of funds, if applicable.

 - Borrowings and other funding sources are not to be unduly concentrated with respect to the:

-- o source and type of obligation/funding source; and
+- source and type of obligation/funding source; and

-- o term to maturity.
+- term to maturity.

-When setting liquidity target and limit ratios, and assessing liquidity adequacy in accordance with this guidance note, each credit union should consider all sources and types of funding including obligations related to on- and off-balance sheet securitizations in any form (residential, commercial, asset backed, leases etc.).
-For the purposes of calculating DICO's standard liquidity ratio for regulatory reporting purposes, all obligations that mature or become due within the next twelve months should be included in the denominator.
+When setting liquidity target and limit ratios, and assessing liquidity adequacy in accordance with this Guidance, each credit union should consider all sources and types of funding including obligations related to on- and off-balance sheet securitizations in any form (residential, commercial, asset backed, leases etc.).
+For the purposes of calculating FSRA's standard liquidity ratio for regulatory reporting purposes, all obligations that mature or become due within the next twelve months should be included in the denominator.